Glossary of Terms

 ### PartyB

-PartyB is the TradFi term used to describe a counterparty in a Swap Agreement.
+PartyB is the traditional-finance term for the counterparty in a swap agreement.

 {% hint style="info" %}